 Potassium.
 Barium lowers potassium, as can calcium.
 With severe acute exposure, this antagonism can cause death from cardiovascular and respiratory collapse.

-The antagonism between calcium and potassium is well-established in nutritional balancing science.
+The antagonism between calcium and potassium is well established in development science.

 Zinc.
 Zinc is a powerful barium antagonist and protects the body to a degree against barium toxicity.

 When zinc is deficient, as it is today in most people, barium replaces zinc in some enzyme systems.
 This may be a reason why barium is particularly toxic for young men, who should have excellent zinc levels to function well.

 The most important source of barium is the chemtrails that are seen in the skies over many cities in America and other nations.
 Barium sprayed from the air lands in the water supplies and in the food supply.

 This is a Rogue project that is completely illegal and an invasion of the earth by advanced beings who do not want the people of earth to be healthy.

 Barium is also used as a contrast medium for x-ray studies of the digestive tract.
 These radiologic tests are toxic and should be avoided, whenever possible.

 Deposits in the bones, muscles and lungs.
 Barium, once absorbed, is stored in the bones, primarily, as is calcium.
 As it is released, it causes many symptoms.

 Affecting young men the most.
 Barium toxicity is affecting everyone on earth.
 However, the worst effects seem to be on men aged 15 to 30.

 In men of this age group, it causes a mental dullness and emotionally flat personality.